iuitanyi/Advancing-DRI-Access-at-THP/README.md

 ⭐️ You are acknowledged for all kinds of contributions
 ---

-## Whatever is your availability, there is a way to contribute to this GitHub repository.

-You can read our [README](./README.md) file to find details and the next milestones in the project.

 🛠 I am ready to contribute
 ---
 - Raise mistakes, errors or missing information on this repository by opening a [Pull Request](../../pulls)